webpack --env prod

 });

-The moral of the story is that there are a variety of ways to hook
+The moral of the story is that there are a variety of ways to hook into the

-, each one allowing your plugin to run as it sees fit.
+compiler, each one allowing your plugin to run as it sees fit.

-In order to add a new hook to the compilation for other plugins to tap
+In order to add a new hook to the compilation for other plugins to tap into,

-the necessary hook class from tapable
+simply require the necessary hook class from tapable and create one:

 const SyncHook = require('tapable').SyncHook;